0xKodzy/keymouse/README.md

 There is also a double-triple click functionality.

 Also there are a few modificators:
-1) Holding ALT will use right click
+1) Holding Alt will use right click
-2) Holding Shift will allow you to select text.
+2) Holding Ctrl will allow you to select text.
-3) CTRL modificator is unused for now.
+3) Shift modificator is unused for now.

 # Build
 `git clone https://github.com/0xKodzy/keymouse.git` <br>